-Elizabeth Alexander (b.1962) grew up in the Carolinas and Appalachian Ohio, the daughter of a piano teacher and a minister/prison warden.
-The music, stories and challenging questions that filled her childhood are reflected in her catalogue of over 100 songs and choral works, and a style which moves easily between concert stage, choir loft and jam session.
-Her acclaimed text settings of both original lyrics and the words of others prompted Choral Director Magazine to write that her “mastery of prosody and declamation results in a marriage between music and text that is dynamic and indelible.”
+Her acclaimed text settings of both original lyrics and the words of others prompted Choral Director Magazine to write that “her mastery of prosody and declamation results in a marriage between music and text that is dynamic and indelible.”
 Other reviewers have described her music as “brilliantly innovative” (New York Concert Review), “truly inspired” (Boston Intelligencer) and “stunning…exquisite…sculpting light into sound” (Kansas City Metropolis).

-She lives in Saint Paul, Minnesota, where she reads voraciously, makes pretty good biscuits, looks for all kinds of excuses to visit her two grown sons, and gardens during the three month period in Minnesota which is not winter.
+Elizabeth lives in Saint Paul, Minnesota, where she practices yoga, makes pretty good biscuits, and looks for all kinds of excuses to visit her two grown sons.

 I attended The College of Wooster, where my studies with Jack Gallagher gave me a foundation I still appreciate today.
-From there I went to Cornell University, where I received my doctorate in music composition, studying with Yehudi Wyner, Karel Husa, and especially Steven Stucky.
+At Cornell University I received my doctorate in music composition, studying with Yehudi Wyner, Karel Husa, and especially Steven Stucky.
 During my Ivy League years I shed my Southern/Appalachian twang while simultaneously struggling to find a musical voice.
 It took me years to make a connection between those two things, but ever since then music’s come easier and life’s been more lovely.

 I never intended to write so much choral music.
 I got into it innocently enough, thinking that I could write a choral piece every so often and quit whenever I wanted to.
 Little did I know that the power and possibility of synchronized singing would seduce me so thoroughly, but it did and I’m sure I’m better for it.